-March 28, 2020 in THE BRONX – One of today’s leading contemporary Mexican ensembles, known for its show-stopping musicality and charisma, Villalobos Brothers fuse the expressive richness of Mexican folk with the intricate harmonies of jazz and classical music.
+POSTPONED – March 28, 2020 in THE BRONX – One of today’s leading contemporary Mexican ensembles, known for its show-stopping musicality and charisma, the high-octane VILLALOBOS BROTHERS fuse the expressive richness of Mexican folk with the intricate harmonies of jazz and classical music.
 “A crazy ball of sound: Mexican coastal traditions meet Sam Cooke in The Bronx!”
 Argentinean singer-songwriter CAROLINA MAMA is guest opening artist! — Stay tuned for future dates!

-March 21, 2020 in THE BRONX – Led by HOMMY RAMOS, with percussionist and co-director NELSON BELLO, Trombeatz is a dynamic, cutting edge and totally unique Caribbean jazz ensemble.
-Their debut album, A Caribbean Thing, was released to great acclaim under Truth Revolution Recording Collective in 2019.
+POSTPONED – March 21, 2020 in THE BRONX – Led by HOMMY RAMOS, with percussionist and co-director NELSON BELLO, Trombeatz is a dynamic, cutting edge and totally unique Caribbean jazz ensemble.
+Their debut album, A CARIBBEAN THING, was released to great acclaim under Truth Revolution Recording Collective in 2019.
 The group has performed in Puerto Rico and throughout the eastern U.S., and is known for its high energy and melodic skill.
 “Energetic, soulful and sophisticated at once!” — Stay tuned for future date!

-March 7, 2020 in THE BRONX – Virtuoso Venezuelan cuatro player JORGE GLEM, joins forces with Cuban/Venezuelan pianist, composer and arranger CÉSAR OROZCO, in this concert featuring the music from their first album as a duo entitled STRINGWISE.
-With genres such as Venezuelan joropo, merengue, and Cuban son with a repertoire of worldwide renowned masterpieces from pop and jazz.
+March 7, 2020 in THE BRONX – Two Grammy nominees!
+Virtuoso Venezuelan cuatro player JORGE GLEM, joins forces with Cuban/Venezuelan pianist, composer, and arranger CÉSAR OROZCO, in a concert featuring music from their acclaimed duo record, STRINGWISE.
+Their masterful and joyful style draws from Venezuelan joropo, merengue, and Cuban son, as well as from the vast and beloved repertoire of pop and jazz.
 “The music rises and falls like the air which knows no frontiers … a thing or rare beauty” (LJN–Latin Jazz Network). — GET TICKETS NOW!

 January 24-26, 2020 in THE BRONX – New York Premiere and Puerto Rico Earthquake Benefit!
 A new multidisciplinary theater work by award-winning poet, performance artist, and playwright Paul S. Flores.
 The show explores true stories of immigrant Cuban artists living in the United States.
 Developed with and featuring Afro-Cuban jazz luminary Yosvany Terry; choreographer and dancer Ramón Ramos Alayo; and Oakland-based hip-hop artist DJ Leydis.
 Directed by Rosalba Rolón with videography by Eli Jacobs-Fantauzzi.
 Only 3 performances — GET TICKETS NOW!